-AFTERSCHOOL INVITE THE DALLAS ARBORETUM TO YOUR SITE TO MAKE AFTERSCHOOL A FUN AND ACTIVE LEARNING EXPERIENCE.
-These highly interactive indoor and outdoor classes allow students to explore nature beyond the classroom walls.
-We offer custom programming to fit your academic needs - and we'll show students that nature is all around them, even in the schoolyard!
-PROGRAM DETAILS Programs offer a 7-week unit consisting of one weekly 90-minute lesson.
+AFTERSCHOOL INVITE THE DALLAS ARBORETUM TO YOUR LOCATION FOR A FUN AND HIGHLY INTERACTIVE LEARNING EXPERIENCE.
+INDOOR AND OUTDOOR CLASSES ALLOW STUDENTS TO EXPLORE NATURE BEYOND THE CLASSROOM WALLS.

+Custom programming is offered to fit your academic needs - and to show students that nature is all around them, even in the schoolyard!
+Program options include: PLANTS FOR SURVIVAL K-5TH GRADE BUTTERFLIES, BEES AND BLOSSOMS K-5TH GRADE LEARN, GROW, EAT & GO K-5TH GRADE DIVERSITY OF LIFE 3RD-5TH GRADE ECO-QUEST 3RD-5TH GRADE PROGRAM DETAILS Programs offer a 7-week unit consisting of one weekly 90-minute lesson.
 Email education@dallasarboretum.org for program options.

 OUTDOOR CLASSROOM SUPPORT NEED SUPPORT WITH YOUR OUTDOOR GARDEN OR OUTDOOR LEARNING SPACE?
-Let us partner with you to get the most out of your garden.
+Partner with the Dallas Arboretum to get the most out of your garden.
 Interested but don't have a garden space?
 Consider container gardening or check out our gardening with hydroponics to connect kids to science learning in the real world!
 PROGRAM DETAILS Prices are based on 1-2 hours per month over 3 months, totaling 6 hours of professional development.
 Visit dallasarboretum.org/education for more details about available options and pricing.